Rustin170506/ticdc.slide/slides.md

 ```

 <!--
 The table pipeline looks like a pipe.
+It's very simple and straightforward.
-The data flows from the puller to the sorter, and then to the mounter, and
-finally to the sink.
+The data flows from the puller to the sorter, and then to the mounter, and finally to the sink.
 So we can go through the pipeline step by step and see how it replicates data.
 -->

 ---